Icelain/vscode.nvim/README.md

 <h1 align="center">vscode.nvim</h1>

+FORK NOTE: Theme pallete has been mostly changed but the highlighting semantics remain the same

 vscode.nvim (formerly `codedark.nvim`) is a Lua port of [vim-code-dark](https://github.com/tomasiser/vim-code-dark) colorscheme for [neovim](https://github.com/neovim/neovim) with VScode's light and dark theme

 ![VSCode.nvim](./demo.png)